 - In a large frying pan, cook pepper strips, green onions, ground beef and chorizo over medium heat.
 Stir frequently.
 Use spoon to break up meat and chop peppers into small pieces.
 Cook until meat is thoroughly browned.

 - Add raisins.
 Stir to thoroughly combine.
 Turn off heat.
 Remove from stove top and set aside.

 - In a large bowl combine eggs, egg whites, salt and pepper.
 Beat eggs.

 - In another large bowl, combine hash browns and meat mixture.
 Mix until combined.
 Place 1/4 cup of hash brown and meat mixture into baking cups.
 Baking cups should be filled to almost the top.
 Do not over fill.

 - Place almost 1/4 cup of egg mixture into the baking cup.
 The egg mixture should almost reach the top of the baking cup.

 - Sprinkle some cheese on top of each muffin cup.

-- Place muffins in the oven for 12-14 minutes until the top starts to brown.
-A toothpick inserted in center of cup should come out clean.
+- Place the hash brown sausage muffins in the oven for 12-14 minutes until the top starts to brown.
+A toothpick inserted in the center of cup should come out clean.